Gwindarr/in-60-seconds/singlewords/PITCHME.md

 Consider the following word:
 #### บ้าน - house/home
 @ul
-- บ้าน
 - What's the initial consonant?
 - บ is the initial consonant.
 - บ is a middle class word because the initial consonant บ ใบไม้ is a middle class consonant.
 -@ulend
 ---
-###Tone Rules
+### Tone Rules
 Each consonant class has a separate set of tone rules.
 It's necessary to learn the rules of each class to determine the tone.

-The rules for MIDDLE CLASS words are:
+The first rule for MIDDLE CLASS words is:
 @ul
 - Default Tone = MID
 + Default Tone is when a word has no modifiers.
 There are 2 types of modifiers: TONE MARKS and HARD ENDINGS